freghar/arma-additions/README.md

   * **rhs_suppressors** - like suppressors tweak, but for rhs M4/AK/etc. suppressors
   * **rhs_vanilla_ammo** - like smoke_bounce tweak, by making RHS UGLs use vanilla shells (when fired, not magazines)
   * **sight_alignment** - introduce more pronounced iron sight / red dot misalignment when moving the weapon around
-  * **silent_op** - a special "Silent Operative" unit (under CIV)
+  * **silent_op** - special "Silent Operative" and "Silent Operative (Expert)" units (under CIV)
-    * has much quieter footstep sounds and is nearly invisible to AI without NVGs during dusk/dawn/night
+    * have much quieter footstep sounds and are nearly invisible to AI without NVGs during dusk/dawn/night
-    * highly trained, can hack UAVs, is medic/engineer, can bury bodies like in Operation Flashpoint!
+    * the Expert variant is highly trained, can hack UAVs, is medic/engineer, can bury bodies like in Operation Flashpoint!
     * to use, (1) place any blue/red/green soldier, (2) place SilentOP, (3) group-link SilentOp to b/r/g soldier, (4) delete original b/r/g soldier (just the soldier icon, not group icon), (5) SilentOp is now blue/red/green
   * **smoke_bounce** - tone down UGL smoke bounce on impact, they're not rubber balls anymore
   * **stamina_tweak** - making vanilla stamina system more realistic